Churn

 # Subscription Churn Rate

-A ratio of the total number of lost subscriptions in the last 30 days to the current number of active subscriptions.
+A ratio of the total number of lost subscriptions in the last 30 days to the number of subscriptions at the beginning of that period.

 # Customer Churn